Woman fatally shot in Seattle’s Central District and her suspected killer ID’d by medical examiner

 Anais Valencia, 23, died from multiple gunshot wounds, and her death was ruled a homicide, according to the medical examiner.

-Killed by police was suspected gunman, 45-year-old Gregory Taylor.
+Killed by police was the suspected gunman, 45-year-old Gregory Taylor.
 He, too, died from multiple gunshot wounds, the medical examiner reported.

 A 22-year-old woman, who was heard in a 911 call released by Seattle police Wednesday night begging for help for her dying friend, was also shot as the two women sat inside a blue Toyota Prius in the museum’s parking lot in the 2300 block of South Massachusetts Street in the Central District, according to police.